Claimed

 About Gateway Foundation Aurora

 Gateway Foundation was founded in 1968 and now has 16 centers in Illinois.
 Gateway Foundation in Aurora provides personalized outpatient programs, on-site detox, and a residential program.
 Gateway Foundation uses evidence-based therapies and provides 12-step facilitation and individualized approaches.
 Aurora treats clients who are struggling with alcohol and drug addictions and co-occurring mental health disorders.
 A typical length of stay is 30 days and can cost on average $25,000, and Gateway Aurora accepts most major insurances.
 Using a wide variety of evidence-based therapies, Gateway Aurora can address the root cause of the addiction.
-Treatment can include acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), family therapy, group and individual therapy, mindfulness, motivational interviewing (MI), medication-assisted therapies, and 12-Step facilitation.
+Treatment can include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), family therapy, group and individual therapy, mindfulness, motivational interviewing (MI), medication-assisted therapies, and 12-Step facilitation.
 Gateway Foundation is accredited by the Joint Commission.

 At Gateway Aurora, clients have shared bedrooms and bathrooms.
 All accommodations are age and gender appropriate.
 Clients can enjoy an on-site fitness center and a small lounge area with comfortable couches and a flat screen TV.